csc-training/geocomputing_course/materials/htc.md

     - When using separate runs to scan a parameter space, start with a coarse scan, and improve resolution where needed
       - Be mindful of the number of jobs/job steps, use meta-schedulers if needed
     - Try to use or implement checkpoints/restarts in your software, and _check results between restarts_

-# Tricks of the trade 3/4

 - Try to formulate your scientific results when you have a minimum amount of computational results
     - Helps to clarify what you still need to compute, what computations would be redundant and what data you need to store
 - Reserving more memory and/or more compute cores does not necessary equal faster computations
     - Check with `seff`, `sacct` and from software-specific log files if the memory was used and whether the job ran faster
     - Testing for optimal amount of cores and memory is advised before performing massive computations

-# Tricks of the trade 4/4

 - If possible, running the same job on a laptop may be useful for comparison
 - Avoid unnecessary reads and writes of data and containerize Conda environments to improve I/O performance
     - Read and write in big chunks and avoid reading/writing lots of small files